 Hydrated lime is made by heating ground limestone to such a temperature that the carbon dioxide and water are driven off.
 This makes burned lime, which is very caustic.
 By slaking with a fine spray of water as the burned lime is forced through a blower, hydrated lime is formed.
-A good quality tests about 75 per cent calcium oxide.
+A good quality soil tests about 75 per cent calcium oxide.

 Quantities of Lime

-In liming established turf areas, not more than 50 pounds of lime per 1,000 square feet should be used in a single application.
+In liming established turf areas, not more than 50 pounds per 1,000 square feet should be used in a single application.
 If more is needed the application should be divided among several seasons.
 In preparation of a new seed bed, the entire quantity desired may be added at one time, but it should be thoroughly harrowed or raked into the upper five or six inches.

-It is far better to lime too little than too much.
+It is far better to apply too little than too much.
 An overdose may upset the chemical balance of the soil, causing starvation of the grass plants and permitting certain weeds to gain control of the lawn.

-Lawn lime may be broadcast by hand or, better, with a mechanical spreader such as used for lawn fertilizer.
+It may be broadcast by hand or, better, with a mechanical spreader such as used for lawn fertilizer.
 Such spreaders are available in small sizes for home use, as well as in large tractor-drawn equipment.

 Native Limestone Country

-The need of a soil for lime may depend largely upon the nature of its parent material, and upon the extent of leaching of alkalies.
+The need of a soil for lime may depend largely upon the nature of its parent material and upon the extent of leaching of alkalies.